 Despite my competitive leanings (or perhaps because of them), I recognize that it is important to have a range of player preferences and backgrounds represented in the playtesting process.
 Having a strong base of highly competitive testers with a keen eye for balance is essential to getting the numbers right, but players with more off-beat perspectives and playstyles can be key to ensuring that the development team doesn’t get tunnel-vision and that designs do not simply cater to one or two types of player.
 I am confident that between Greg’s profound creativity and vision and my penchant for perfectionism (and the support of a badass Board and stellar community), Netrunner has a beautifully bright future ahead of it.

-Jacob Morris / jakodrako – Rules Manager (he/him, @jakodrako)- he/him – Seattle, WA
+Jade Morris / jakodrako – Rules Manager (they/them, @jakodrako)- he/him – Seattle, WA

 In late 2012 I tried to convince my friend to get back into Magic, but instead he gave me a Netrunner core set for my birthday.
 When we sat down one afternoon to try it out, we were instantly hooked.
 The next week I bought the three data packs that were out at the time and another core set.